zng-ui/zng/TODO/_current.md

     - Issue still open, but after winit update API is ready?

 * Input filter, only accept digits for example.
+* `max_count`.
+    - Implement for insert operations.
+    - Implement for text variable changes.
+    - Implement `FieldStyle` adorner that shows the count when max > 0.

 # Accessibility